SS Bannockburn: Chronology of disappearance

 Eventually the underwriters came to the conclusion that the Bannockburn had stranded on Caribou Island.
-This island is surrounded by a dangerous reef, and its lighthouse had been intentionally turned off on November 15.
-If the captain of the Bannockburn had been hoping to spot its warning light in the darkness of the storm on the 21st, the only evidence he would have had of his closing proximity would have been the shock of the hull striking the reef itself.
+This island is surrounded by a dangerous reef, and its lighthouse had been intentionally turned off on November 15.[per Canadian government regulations] If the captain of the Bannockburn had been hoping to spot its warning light in the darkness of the storm on the 21st, the only evidence he would have had of his closing proximity would have been the shock of the hull striking the reef itself.

 On Friday, December 12, the Captain of the Grand Marais Lifesaving Station found a cork life preserver from the Bannockburn washed up on the beach.
 This item is the only known wreckage from the ship ever to have been recovered.

 Captain Wood, from Port Dalhousie, Ontario, was the oldest person aboard the vessel, at age 37.
 Most of the crew were between the ages of 17 and 20.
 His first mate, Alex Graham, was also from Port Dalhousie, Ontario.
 One of the ship's two wheelsmen, Arthur Callaghan, was only 16.
 Although the ship was considered to be of recent manufacture (at nine years old it was still thought of as almost new) the overall inexperience of her crew might have been a factor in her being lost.
 Such young crews, however, were common on the Great Lakes at the turn of the 20th century because they were inexpensive to hire and shipping firms had strong financial incentives and no legislative reason not to take advantage of this whenever they might.

 There are many theories as to what went wrong.
 Captain McMaugh proposed that the ship might have experienced a boiler explosion though he did not hear one and no charred wreckage typical of such an explosion was later found anywhere along the route that the Bannockburn was known to have taken.
 Alternatively, the at-that-time uncharted danger of the Superior Shoal might also have been the cause.

 When the Soo locks were drained at the end of that season, a hull plate from a ship was found in the lock.
 It was supposed to have belonged to the Bannockburn, and without it her hull would have had an unknown weak point.

 The only known memorial to the Bannockburn is a stone tablet in a church in Port Dalhousie, Ontario.
 It is in memory of her captain, and was purchased by his brother.